raspberrypilearning/introduction-to-processing/README.md

 ## Worksheet

-You will need the following worksheet to get started:
+You will need the following worksheets to get started:

 - [The worksheet](worksheet.md)
 - [The second worksheet](worksheet-2.md)

 ## Learn more

 These worksheets are just a starting point.
-To learn more browse the [selection of tutorials on Processing.org](https://processing.org/tutorials/).
+To learn more, browse the [selection of tutorials on Processing.org](https://processing.org/tutorials/).

 ## Licence